AminEshtiaghi/analytics-dashboard/README.md

 because of time limitation, I created an index page which is responsible to create main page, so the routing is handled by back-end, but I believe that it is better to have two different project for back-end and front-end separately.

+#### SCSS
+Although the project is configured to create its own css itself by using SCSS files per each build time, but to have a better UI, I used tailwind css.

 #### Automation Tests
 For the automation test, I used PHPUnit for  the back-end Unit tests and Jest for implementing front-end unit tests.